-This website offers one-dollar bargains for sundries, but the tactic could be applied to more expensive products.
+This website offers one-dollar bargains for sundries, but you can apply this tactic to more expensive products.

-Research shows that price consistency is one of the four factors that contribute to the fairness of a price.
+Research shows that price consistency is one of the four factors contributing to a price’s fairness.
 Flat-rate pricing is the most consistent pricing strategy that’ll positively affect consumer perception.

-Everyone talks about the importance of big data, but very few actually use it.
+Everyone talks about the importance of big data, but only some use it.
 There is a reason for it.

-Big data analysis reveals each customer’s willingness to pay, the price point that’ll turn them off, and many other differences in their shopping behavior.
-Using this data, companies benefit from personalized price offerings that prove to be much effective than conventional pricing methods.
+Big data analysis reveals customers’ willingness to pay, the price point that’ll turn them off, and many other differences in their shopping behavior.
+Using this data, companies benefit from personalized price offerings that are much more effective than conventional pricing methods.

 However, in 2002, Amazon was caught by customers offering different prices to different customers.
-Their policy was harshly criticized, and their experience set an example for every SMB.
-People are becoming more and more sensitive about data privacy, therefore, personalized pricing could alienate a large number of consumers.
+Customers harshly criticized their policy, and their experience set an example for every SMB.
+People are becoming more and more sensitive about data privacy.
+Therefore, personalized pricing could alienate a large number of consumers.

 On the other hand, segmenting the target market could drastically improve sales.
 The solution might be an open pricing policy.
-Rather than secretly testing different prices on different consumer segments, be transparent about your pricing decisions.
+Be transparent about your pricing decisions rather than secretly testing prices on different consumer segments.
 For example, students are financially worse off than working people.
-They may not afford your products/services and giving them discounts shouldn’t bother other customers.
+They may not afford your products/services, and giving them discounts shouldn’t bother other customers.

 A Quick Wrap-up

-Conventional pricing strategies can work very well for most of the e-commerce businesses, but they may not work for you.
-Perhaps your business needs different solutions to its problems.
-Rather than insisting on widely used methods, you can try uncommon pricing strategies and see if they work or not.
+Conventional pricing strategies can work well for most e-commerce businesses, but you may need something else.
+Your business may need different solutions to its problems.
+Rather than insisting on widely used methods, you can try uncommon pricing strategies and see if they work.
 However, they carry risks that could seriously impair your business.
-We’ve tried to explain the ways they could be beneficial, but we also want you to be cautious.
+We’ve tried to explain how they could be beneficial, but we also want you to be cautious.
 Here are the five uncommon pricing strategies: